 Arabella Okwara, 21, is a senior political science major, African-American studies minor from East Providence, Rhode Island.
-She is the current vice president of the Howard University Student Association’s 56th administration, and is also the president of the international pre-law fraternity, Phi Alpha Delta.
+She is the current vice president of the Howard University Student Association’s 56th administration, and also the president of the international pre-law fraternity, Phi Alpha Delta.
 Being in such a high position for more than one organization could be seen as stressful, but Okwara is making it work.

 Okwara was appointed HUSA’s VP by HUSA Executive President Allyson Carpenter this past fall.
-This appointment occurred after the unexpected resignation of former HUSA VP Jordan Roper.
+This appointment occurred after the unexpected resignation of former HUSA VP, Jordan Roper.
 According to HUSA, Roper resigned due to the workload of being HUSA’s VP.

 “There was no constitutional protocol on how to fill a vacancy for HUSA executive, so I released an executive order,” Carpenter said.
 “Arabella shares our values, but brings a different approach that has proven to be effective.

-“Because I had been dedicated to student government already, it was a kind of a natural fit,” Okwara says.
+“Because I had been dedicated to student government already, it was a kind of a natural fit,” Okwara said.
 Although she was somewhat hesitant in the beginning she accepted the offer to be HUSA Vice President “willfully and gratefully.”

 Okwara’s past experiences with student government and politics include being on HUSA Senate as a representative for Colleges and Arts and Science, where she later stepped up into the constitutional review committee chair position.
 This position entailed her looking over constitution proposals, and vetting policy board members ensuring that they were sound members.

 Okwara’s role as Vice President has been to position herself as a mediator between Senate, and Executives.
 She says a lot of her role has been attending meetings and working out issues that may come along.
 “Sometimes students will tweet Allyson with their issues, and we try to work to get them solved.”